Shriya721/Creating-Flags/README.md

 # Creating Flags
 Project using the turtle program associated with Spyder.
 Program is coded in python.
-List of the flags I have currently programmed and created:
+List of the flags I have currently programmed and created (a screenshot has been taken to show how the flags look):
 - Tunisia
 - Turkey
 - Libya